data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 Suppose that the heads probability of a coin is $p$.
 Consider a uniform prior distribution for $p$, and suppose that $n$ flips of the coin are observed.
 Express the posterior density in terms of the number of heads $H(x)$ and tails $T(x)$ in the observed sequence $x$ of $n$ flips.
 :::

-*Solution*.
-We calculate the posterior density $f$ as likelihood times prior.
+*Solution.* We calculate the posterior density $f$ as likelihood times prior.
 Let's call $X$ the random sequence of flips, and suppose $x$ is a possible value of $X$.
 We get

 ``` latex
 \overbrace{f(p|x)}^{\text{posterior}} \varpropto \overbrace{f(x|p)}^{\text{likelihood}}\overbrace{f(p)}^{\text{prior}} = p^{H(x)}(1-p)^{T(x)}(1)